mantidproject/mantid/dev-docs/source/JenkinsConfiguration.rst

 script is in the `mantid repository
 <https://github.com/mantidproject/mantid/blob/master/buildconfig/Jenkins/jenkins-slave.sh>`__.

 The comments at the top describe a typical crontab entry for the script.
-This needs to be manually set for each slave.
+This needs to be manually set for each agent.
 Ensure the script is marked executable after downloading it.
 Also ensure the entry in the crontab has the correct ``PATH`` setting (by default cron uses a reduced ``PATH`` entry).
 On macOS ``latex`` and ``sysctl`` should be available.